How many voters does it take to make a majority? Why Ohio's Issue 1 is controversial

 The opposition includes union groups, abortion rights and gun law reform groups, Ohio's four living ex-governors and five former attorneys general from both parties.

-Democratic former state Representative Mike Curtin has been one of the leading voices against Issue 1.
+Democratic former state Rep. Mike Curtin has been one of the leading voices against Issue 1.

 "It was a rush job on a monumental question, shifting a 111-year-old right that Ohioans have had to amend their state constitution to making it darn near impossible to do so with a 60% threshold," Curtin said.